Priyanshupriyaa/Textify-OCR-Summarization-Web-App-with-Auth/README.md

 - 🔊 **Text-to-Speech** – Plays extracted and summarized text aloud.
 - 🧾 **Upload History** – View past uploads along with text and summary.
 - ⚙️ **REST API Endpoints** – Perform OCR and summarization programmatically.
+- **Image Hashing** - Perform hashing of image so dont have to go through the pipeline again

 ---